GGST/FAQ

 So should I start with a "beginner character"?

 No, you should start and play with whoever you jive with and enjoy the most!
 Every fighting game is difficult, so you're better off picking someone you like rather than someone you might get bored with.
-A "beginner character" won't necessarliy help with the harder mechanics of the game nor help you with someone you actually want to play.
+A "beginner character" won't necessarily help with the harder mechanics of the game nor help you with someone you actually want to play.

 Okay, but who are the easiest characters?